The Royal Tenenbaums: Development

 A starting point for the story's concept was the divorce of director Wes Anderson's own parents, but the screenplay as developed bears little resemblance to his family events.
 French director Louis Malle's works, such as his 1971 Murmur of the Heart, were an influence on Anderson.
 He particularly drew from The Fire Within (1963), in which a suicidal man tries to meet his friends.
 A line from The Fire Within, translated into English, is said as "I'm going to kill myself tomorrow."
-Orson Welles' 1942 film The Magnificent Ambersons was also an influence.
-Anderson acknowledged that he may have subconsciously selected his main set for its reflection of Welles' production.
+Orson Welles's 1942 film The Magnificent Ambersons was also an influence.
+Anderson acknowledged that he subconsciously may have selected his main set for its reflection of Welles's production.

 E. L. Konigsburg's book From the Mixed-Up Files of Mrs. Basil E. Frankweiler, in which young siblings Claudia and Jamie Kincaid run away to live in the Metropolitan Museum of Art in New York, inspired the film's section of Margot and Richie hiding out in a museum.
-Anderson had read the book as a child, and said it long fascinated him.
+Anderson had read the book as a child, and he said that it long had fascinated him.

-J. D. Salinger's characters in the 1961 book Franny and Zooey inspired much of the child prodigy material.
+J. D. Salinger's characters in the 1961 book Franny and Zooey inspired much of the child-prodigy material.
 The children of the Glass family in Salinger's work are precocious with an abundance of exceptional talents.
 Franny and Zooey also features characters wearing distinctive fashions and a character named Tannenbaum.
 "Tenenbaum" is the surname of an acquaintance of Anderson.

 The film Les Enfants Terribles (1950) by Jean-Pierre Melville, partly inspired Richie and Margot's relationship.
 Other inspirations were a childhood friend of Anderson said to love his sister, and the director's interest in the incest taboo.
 Anderson acknowledged that revising the story to make Margot an adopted daughter made the relationship more believable.
 In creating the characters, Anderson and Owen Wilson used neurologist Oliver Sacks as a model for Raleigh.
 Anderson based the notion of Eli writing Old Custer on the success of Cormac McCarthy's style of storytelling.
 Wilson and Anderson completed the screenplay in two years, needing an extended period because of the film's complexity.